MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 ---
-title: HTTP clients & pipelines in the Azure SDK for Java
+title: HTTP clients and pipelines in the Azure SDK for Java
 description: An overview of the Azure SDK for Java concepts related to HTTP clients and pipelines
 author: srnagar
-ms.date: 01/06/2021
+ms.date: 01/29/2021
 ms.topic: conceptual
 ms.custom: devx-track-java
 ms.author: srnagar